Tuesday, 09 September 2025 00:00

 Treatment

-If you have any questions, please feel free to contact our office located in .
-We offer the newest diagnostic and treatment technologies for all your foot care needs.
+If you have any questions please feel free to contact our office located in Scarborough, ON

-Read more about Blisters
+Read more about Ingrown Toenails

-Tuesday, 04 February 2025 00:00
+Tuesday, 02 September 2025 00:00

-Tuesday, 28 January 2025 00:00
+Tuesday, 26 August 2025 00:00

-Foot and Ankle Injuries in Runners
+Foot and Ankle Pain in Runners

 Although running is a wonderful exercise to keep you in shape, it can wreak havoc on your feet and ankles if you don’t take preventive measures.
 If you have sustained a foot and ankle injury from running, please consult with Cynthia Chan, B.Sc., D.Ch from Healthy Advantage Foot & Orthotic Clinic.
 Our practitioner can help you maintain the health of your lower limbs and your mobility.